sharmasushil/BEVSeg2TP/README.md

 <img src="https://github.com/sharmasushil/BEVSeg2TP/assets/70905483/7fadf884-cfd6-4ce0-ad8b-3b33cf593c45" width ="850">

 ## Our Contribution  ⚙️

-● Our proposed deep architecture offers an approach to jointly accomplish vehicle segmentation and ego vehicle trajectory prediction tasks by combining and adapting the works of CVT and Covernet.
+- # Our proposed deep architecture offers an approach to jointly accomplish vehicle segmentation and ego vehicle trajectory prediction tasks by combining and adapting the works of CVT and Covernet.
-● We propose enhancements to the capabilities of the current encoder-decoder transformer used in the spatio-temporal probabilistic network (STPN) for optimizing trajectory prediction.
+- # We propose enhancements to the capabilities of the current encoder-decoder transformer used in the spatio-temporal probabilistic network (STPN) for optimizing trajectory prediction.
-● We implemented an end-to-end trainable surround-view camera bird's-eye-view-based network that achieves state-of-the-art results on the nuScenes dataset when jointly trained with segmentation.
+- # We implemented an end-to-end trainable surround-view camera bird's-eye-view-based network that achieves state-of-the-art results on the nuScenes dataset when jointly trained with segmentation

 ## Our proposed architecture ⛓️
 Our proposed BEVSeg2TP architecture:  Joint vehicle segmentation and ego vehicles trajectory prediction involve extracting image features $\{ \phi\}$ at multiple scales and using a camera-aware positional embedding $\{ \delta\}$ to account for perspective distortion.
 We then use map-view positional embedding and cross-attention layers to capture contextual information from multiple views and refine the vehicle segmentation.
 This segmentation information is then used as input to a spatio-temporal probabilistic network (STPN) for trajectory prediction based on the surrounding environment.